Difference Between CV and Resume: Your Essential Guide

 Example for a CV

-In a CV, one should also start with information like name, contact information, personal statement, professional experience, academic qualifications, skills, etc. It could also include certifications, language fluency, publications, awards or honours, and volunteer work.
+In a CV, one should also start with information like name, contact information, personal statement, professional experience, academic qualifications, skills, etc. It could also include certifications, language fluency, publications, awards or honors, and volunteer work.

 Riya Sharma